10 minutes Reading time

 20 pages Length

-We’ve also looked at the average number of backlinks gained per month, the quality of these links and more data that gives a broad understanding of the state of who’s site performs the best organically.
+We’ve also looked at social scores, high competition keywords and more data that gives a broad understanding of the state of who’s site performs the best organically.

 Only the top performers for each category are presented in the final design.
 If you’re a Bicycle Retailer that can’t see your brand, don’t hesitate to contact the team, we’re more than happy to share the data on your brand!

 Having the data from the report is useful in many ways but seeing who’s doing well and why is arguably more valuable.
 We’ve investigated the wins of the market to see why certain brands are at the top of each of our lists and put it together in this post for you to gain the best insights.

 Overall it’s been a successful year for the bicycle market with only three of the top ten retailers losing visibility.

 Halfords comfortably remains the market leader with a visibility more than double that of any other site.
 They also increased their visibility by 7% year on year.

 Evans Cycles is in 2nd place having lost 7% of their organic visibility.
 If Wiggle puts a big focus into improving their organic visibility next year they could overtake them, having improved theirs by 5% this year.